1604 Data Classification Policy

 - Research data (barring any publication restrictions and at data owner’s discretion)

-The minimum standards for each Data Classification can be found here: Yale Data Minimum Security Standards.
+The minimum standards for each Data Classification can be found here: Minimum Security Standards (MSS).

-Data Users, in consultation, if necessary, with their supervisors, must (i) understand Yale’s data classifications; (ii) consider how these classifications apply to the Yale Data under their control; (iii) implement the minimum security standards for each classification, with the assistance, if necessary, of ISPC; and (iv) consult with ISPC regarding circumstances that may warrant the application of higher security standards.
+Data Users, in consultation, if necessary, with their supervisors, must (i) understand Yale’s data classifications; (ii) consider how these classifications apply to the Yale Data under their control; (iii) implement the Minimum Security Standards (MSS) for each classification, with the assistance, if necessary, of ISPC; and (iv) consult with ISPC regarding circumstances that may warrant the application of higher security standards.